Yashrane25/ChatUp/README.md

 # ChatUp 💬

 ChatUp is a **real-time web chat application** built using **Node.js, Express, and Socket.IO**.
-It allows multiple users to join a chat room, send messages instantly, see how many users are connected, and get live typing feedback — all **without page reloads**.
+It allows multiple users to join a chat room, send messages instantly, see how many users are connected and get live typing feedback all **without page reloads**.

-This project demonstrates **real-time communication using WebSockets** with a clean and interactive frontend UI.
+This project demonstrates **real time communication using WebSockets** with a clean and interactive frontend UI.

 ---

 ## 🚀 Features

-- 🔴 Real-time messaging using **Socket.IO**
+- 🔴 Real time messaging using **Socket.IO**
 - 👥 Live client count (connected users)
 - ✍️ Typing indicator (shows when someone is typing)
 - 🕒 Message timestamps (12-hour format with AM/PM)
 - 🔊 Message sound notification
 - 👤 Custom username (default: `anonymous`)
-- 📱 Responsive UI
 - ⚡ No page reloads

 ---